kgallimore/rogueShow/context.md

 Tier board: shows only the primary image per product placement.
 Buckets: some products bucket multiple similar variants; use first image on board.
 Friction events: scripted UX “glitches” to heighten narrative (do not break state).
+Host screen: The host's control screen (controls, stage information, and current view) will be visible to the audience in real time — design host UI assuming audience visibility (avoid placing private controls or secrets on the host screen).
+Host actions remain authoritative.

 Non-Goals (for now)
 No complex moderation system.